Nuaulu, South in Indonesia

 What Are Their Beliefs?

-The Nuaulu practice ancestor worship, and make sacrifices for hunting success.
-They also believe their ancestors manifest as certain animals, and will therefore not harm individuals of that species.
+Most Nuaulus practice ancestor worship and make sacrifices for hunting success.
+They also believe their ancestors manifest as certain animals and will therefore not harm particular species.
+Most believe that the ancestors and other spirits control their daily lives.
+They must obey the traditions handed down by the ancestors.
+These include ceremonies surrounding birth and puberty initiation rites.